Create a p2p filesystem

 Just as a Hyperbee is just a Hypercore, a Hyperdrive is just a Hyperbee - which is just a Hypercore.

-mkdir bee-reader-app
+mkdir drive-bee-reader-app

-cd bee-reader-app
+cd drive-bee-reader-app

 pear init -y -t terminal

-npm install corestore hyperswarm hyperdrive hyperbee b4a bare-process
+npm install corestore hyperswarm hyperdrive hyperbee b4a

-Adjust the bee-reader-app/index.js file to:
+Adjust the drive-bee-reader-app/index.js file to:

 import Hyperswarm from 'hyperswarm'